Henry Hastings, 1st Baron Loughborough

-Henry Hastings, 1st Baron Loughborough, 28 September 1610 to 10 January 1667, was the younger son of Henry Hastings, 5th Earl of Huntingdon, one of the most powerful landowners in Leicestershire.
+Henry Hastings, 1st Baron Loughborough (28 September 1610-10 January 1667), was the younger son of Henry Hastings, 5th Earl of Huntingdon, one of the most powerful landowners in Leicestershire.
 He fought with the Royalist army in the Wars of the Three Kingdoms, and narrowly escaped execution after being captured at Colchester in 1648.
 He spent the next twelve years with the Stuart court in exile, and became a leading member of the Sealed Knot, a body set up to co-ordinate Royalist plots against The Protectorate.
 Hastings returned home after the 1660 Stuart Restoration, and was appointed Lord Lieutenant of Leicestershire in 1661, a position he retained until his death in January 1667.

 Personal details

 Henry Hastings was born 28 September 1610 at Ashby de la Zouch Castle, the family home in Leicestershire, fifth child and second son of Henry Hastings, 5th Earl of Huntingdon (1586–1643), and his wife Elizabeth (1588–1633).
 His siblings included, Lady Alice Hastings, Ferdinando Hastings, 6th Earl of Huntingdon (b.
 1608), Lady Elizabeth Hastings and Lady Mary Hastings (b.
 1612).
 His mother, at one time, was fourth-in-line to inherit England's throne.
-She was a great great granddaughter of Mary Tudor, Duchess of Suffolk.
+She was a great-great-granddaughter of Mary Tudor, Duchess of Suffolk.

 He was educated at Queens' College, Cambridge.
 Upon the outbreak of the Civil War in 1642, Hastings declared himself a supporter of King Charles I and the family home, Ashby-de-la-Zouch castle, became a vital link between the Royalist south-west and the north – particularly as much of the rest of Leicestershire supported the Parliamentary cause.
 Hastings was made High Sheriff of Leicestershire that same year (1642) by King Charles.

 Hastings, therefore, as Colonel Hastings, became engaged in various skirmishes between the opposing forces, seeing action at the Battle of Hopton Heath, fighting a small battle at Cotes Bridge near Loughborough and later losing an eye to a pistol shot after an exchange near Bagworth, all in 1643.
 He was thereafter known as Blind Henry Hastings by the Parliamentarians, who refused to recognise his new title.
 Later that year, his forces captured and lost the town of Burton upon Trent.